-Two new P&R towers were already opened in 2021 in Merksem and Luchtbal, and another one in Linkeroever is scheduled to start operating at the beginning of 2022.
+Three newly-added P&R towers in Antwerp were opened in Merksem and Luchtbal in 2021, and in Linkeroever at the beginning of 2022.

 Another program on improving mobility is to welcome smart mobility providers that allow visitors to take advantage of greener and more efficient ways of moving around.
 These practical, shared mobility solutions typically include electric scooters, bikes, mopeds, and shared cars.
 And each of them can be a cheaper and very attractive alternative to regular cars or even public transport.

 Back in 2016, Antwerp also introduced the “Smart ways to Antwerp” site (from Dutch “Slim naar Antwerpen”) as part of a program meant to offer visitors of Antwerp a better overview of the suitable and most convenient options.
 With a focus on the accessibility of the city, it helps its users to plan a journey.
 For that, it also includes a lot of dockless, shared mobility options that can be found all around the city.

 The growing number of such free-floating sharing systems, as they're technically called, requires a good and clear overview.
 And the authorities of Antwerp want to make sure they gain insights into the way these mobility solutions are being used and analyze the impact they create.